 - In order to meet these goals, advisory board members are asked to assume the following responsibilities:

 - Attend two advisory board meetings each year.
-The first meeting occurs during fall semester, typically at the Oshkosh campus, and the second meeting takes place in the spring in conjunction with the Women and Science Program Retreat.
+The first meeting occurs during fall semester, typically via videoconference, and the second meeting takes place in the spring in conjunction with the Women and Science Program Retreat/Spring Conference.